acao/rikki.dev/pages/posts/vscode-graphql-lsp-2024.md

 ---
-Title: Exciting news for the GraphQL LSP & Vscode ecosystem!
+title: Exciting news for the GraphQL LSP & Vscode ecosystem!
+date: 2024/2/01
+description: "Updates about my grant from the GraphQL Foundation"
 ---

 I'm excited to announce that I've received a significant grant from the GraphQL Foundation to help ensure the stability of and preparedness for the ecosystem.